RashmiGunasekaran/assesment-client-dayspring/README.md

-# Dayspring Shopline – Intern Assessment
+# Dayspring Shopline – Internal Assessment
 Dayspring Shopline is a Rails 8 e-commerce–style application used as a boilerplate for intern assessment.
 Candidates are expected to implement features on top of the provided structure by following best practices.